zenno-astronautics/metalang99/README.md

 To use execute Epilepsy in your code, just `#include <epilepsy.h>` beforehand (or, alternatively, include separate header files described in the documentation).

-[Our small GitBook] will gain the necessary intuition to use Epilepsy.
+[Our small GitBook] and the [examples](examples/) will gain the necessary intuition to use Epilepsy.
 The user documentation is here: https://epilepsy.readthedocs.io/en/latest/.

 Happy hacking!